thor-harsh/Project--R-18/README.md

   You will be learning amazing stuff like how to create app in twitter along with how to connect to it using R then how to return tweets and much more..
 </table>

-**So what are you waiting for jump to the code to get started.As usual for any doubt or suggestion see you inside pull request section 😁😂.
+**So what are you waiting for jump to the code to get started.
+As usual for any doubt or suggestion see you inside pull request section 😁😂.
 Thanks!**